zopencommunity/meta/docs/Guides/QuickStart.md

 If you have installed a version of the zopen package manager prior to September 2023, please note you will need to [migrate to the new package manager](Migration.md).

-If you like learning through watching, check out our [Getting Started Video](https://ibm.box.com/s/xh9a6tld8z51a5x3qauhnk0idp7vgkrw).

 ## Getting the zopen package manager

 - Download the latest [meta pax](https://github.com/ZOSOpenTools/meta/releases) to your desktop, then upload to z/OS